jku/repository-playground/playground/README.md

 1. Run signer tool in the signing event branch
    ```
-   playground-sign
+   playground-sign <event-name>
    ```
-2. Commit metadata changes and push to a branch `sign/<signing-event-name>`

-This updates the signing event.
+1. Respond to the prompts

 ## Components